1. I never have tried a wig before, how can I start?

 Swiss lace is a thinner, more delicate and completely see-through lace, it was originally used to make lace for royalty.
 It is a more invisible lace, so if you want a very natural hairline, choose Swiss lace.

 EvaWigs.com uses Swiss lace as HD lace.

 French lace is slightly thicker than Swiss lace, but more durable.

-At EvaWigs.com, only Korean lace comes in different shades, and the Swiss lace (HD lace) only has one color which is transparent, but it’s a kind of beige, not as pale as transparent Korean lace.
+At EvaWigs.com, only Korean lace comes in different shades, and the Swiss lace (HD lace) only has one color which is transparent, however, it’s a kind of beige, not as pale as transparent Korean lace.

-Both of the two types of laces (Swiss lace and Korean lace) EvaWigs.com use are soft and thin, and Swiss lace is comparatively thinner, and can blend into your skin easier.
+Both of the two types of laces (Swiss lace and Korean lace) EvaWigs.com use are soft and thin, and Swiss lace is comparatively thinner and can blend into your skin easier.

 9. Are your wigs beginner friendly?

 Said @shouston303, “For us beginners, shake, apply and go is best!!!”

 But what kind of wigs can easily put on and go?
 According to our customers' feedback, a beginner-friendly wig should be with:

 a.
 Pre-plucked Hairline.
 As a wig beginner, plucking the hairline is very tough work, and too much plucking can even ruin your new wig.